-The advent of new display technologies, form factors, and the incorporation of added functionalities in the display mandate the development of new materials, processing equipment, and techniques.
-These sessions will focus on the manufacturing developments enabling new display applications such as 3D displays, large-sized OLED displays, transparent displays, sensor-integrated display panels (e.g., touch sensing, optical sensing, etc.), as well as novel approaches for manufacturing of existing displays or display components.
+The advent of new display technologies and form factors, along with the incorporation of added functionalities in the display, are , driving the requirements for new materials, processing equipment and techniques.
+These sessions will focus on the manufacturing developments enabling new display applications such as 3D displays, large-sized OLED displays, transparent displays, sensor-integrated display panels (e.g., touch sensing, optical sensing, etc.), as well as novel approaches for the manufacture of existing displays or display components.

-Manufacturing of OLED and Other Emissive Display Panels (including PDPs, PLEDs, ELs, and FEDs)
+Manufacturing of OLED and Other Emissive Display Panels

 These sessions will cover advances enabling the manufacture of emissive displays.
-In particular, papers on lowering manufacturing costs of OLED panels are encouraged - equipment, process, and materials advances as related to TFT backplanes, pixel-array fabrication, high-resolution patterning, packaging solutions for ensuring long lifetime, etc. More generally, manufacturing investigations or analysis papers relating to other emissive technologies, such as PDPs and other technologies, are of interest.
-The future success of the new emissive technologies requires the development of robust, cost-effective manufacturing processes to yield defect-free displays at competitive prices.
+In particular, papers on lowering manufacturing costs of OLED panels are strongly encouraged - equipment, process, and materials advances as related to TFT backplanes, pixel-array fabrication, high-resolution patterning, packaging solutions for ensuring long lifetime, etc. More generally, papers relating to the manufacture of other emissive technologies are encouraged, including mature technologies such as PDPs and inorganic EL, as well as emerging technologies such as quantum-dot LED-based displays.